Washington Journalism Center

 Founded in 1991, the Los Angeles Film Studies Center trains students to serve in various aspects of the film industry with professional skill and Christian integrity.
 The curriculum consists of two required seminars, Hollywood Production Workshop and Theology in Hollywood, focusing on the role of film in culture and the relationship of faith to work in this very influential industry.

 In addition, students choose one elective course from a variety of offerings in film studies.
 Internships in various segments of the film industry provide students with hands-on experience.
 The combination of the internship and seminars allows students to explore the film industry within a Christian context and from a liberal arts perspective.

-For more information about the Washington Journalism Center or Los Angeles Film Studies Center programs, please visit BestSemester.Com.
+For more information about the Washington Journalism Center, Los Angeles Film Studies Center, or Nashville Contemporary Music Center programs, please visit BestSemester.Com.